May0n4ka/P3R-REdub-Mod/README.md

 I am a member of the mod that decided to post updates of this mod here in place for Saus Ev's absence.

-The audio is taken from P3P and upsampled from 22050Khz samplerate to a 48000Khz samplerate
+The main story audio is taken from P3P and Upscaled to quality similar to P4G and P3R.

 ![277BA68A-8E23-423A-A21D-529D520F3845](https://github.com/user-attachments/assets/a22f5203-5d08-47ce-8d72-5ba6b50d7800)